DXHeroes/oas_course/README.md

 Set of materials for OAS course

-# Presentation:
+# Presentation
 <!-- TODO link to the presentation -->

 # Practical excercises

 This section is divided into 4 sections:
  - JSON Schema
- - OpenAPI Schema
+ - OpenAPI Basics
  - OpenAPI Schema - advanced
  - Using OpenAPI Schema in practice

 ## 1. JSON Schema

 Open API Schema is based on JSON Schema.
 So, we will start with the basics of JSON Schema.
+This part can be done in **single** YAML file.

 Useful links and resources:

 [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/basics.html)

 [jsonschema.net](https://jsonschema.net/) to create JSON Schemas from JSON objects.